MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

   | `>` | Shell command only.
 Example `>ping localhost` to do a ping query |
   | `:` | Registry keys only.
 Example `:hkcu` to search for the HKEY_CURRENT_USER registry key |
   | `!` | Windows services only.
 Example `!alg` to search for the Application Layer Gateway service to be started or stopped |
   | `{` | Visual Studio Code previously opened workspaces, remote machines (SSH or Codespaces) and containers.
-Example `{powertoys` to search for workspaces that contain 'powertoys' in it's path
+Example `{powertoys` to search for workspaces that contain 'powertoys' in their paths

 ## System commands